 China Southern Airlines has made drastic changes, progressing upwards in both the products it offers and service it provides.
 It’s also considered the best out of the three airlines controlled by the Chinese government.
 China Southern Airlines is a four-star airline, according to the Skytrax airline quality index, and as Nick Newman, the airline’s commercial manager, says, “China Southern Airlines is “the largest four-star airline in the world”.

 The carrier received the same award several years ago, so it’s no surprise that it has once again been named number one in this category this year.

 (Image source: Blueswandaily.com)

 Number two on this year’s list of world’s most improved airlines is Philippine Airlines (PAL).
 It just recently became a certified four-star airline, the only one in the Philippines.
-PAL’s list of improvements include a new business class, an updated Brand Visual Identity that brings the company together as a whole, and upgrades on the ground service especially for business and first class passengers.
+PAL’s list of improvements includes a new business class, an updated Brand Visual Identity that brings the company together as a whole, and upgrades on the ground service, especially for business and first class passengers.

 (Image source: Unkown)